mifeex/JA-web-scrapping/README.md

 Open cmd(comand liner) and go into folder with project(cd command can help you to move into you computer.
 C:\Users\YourUserName\cd desktop - to move from the desktop folder).

-Then install a npm http-server(in the command line enter: npm i http-server);
+Then install a npm http-server(in the command line enter: npm i http-server).

 And the last one ENTER node index into command line

 IF SOMETHING GO WRONG, please install some npm(in the command line enter: npm i npmName) such as: puppeteer, nodemon;